sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 AI Customer Support Triage Automation
-AI-powered customer-support classification and routing workflow built with self-hosted n8n, Google Forms, Google Sheets, Google Gemini, JavaScript, and JSON.
+AI-powered customer-support classification and routing workflow built with self-hosted n8n.
+Google Forms
+Google Sheets
+Google Gemini
+JavaScript
+JSON
 1. Project Overview
    This project automates the first stage of customer-support triage.
 Customer requests are collected through Google Forms and stored in Google Sheets.
 A self-hosted n8n workflow reads the requests, standardises the data, validates the input, processes requests individually, sends the request to Google Gemini for AI classification, converts the AI response into structured JSON, and routes the result through a Switch node.
 The workflow classifies requests into:
 •	Sales